 - 10.19 Commissioned services, whether public or third sector bodies play a significant part in safeguarding children and people with support and care needs in Harrow.
-Those with a large footprint in Harrow or those whose commissions align directly to the priorities identified by the SSP and Safeguarding Boards will be standing members of the relevant Board (see section 9, Appendix 1). - 10.20 Those agencies and services, with safeguarding duties in Harrow that are not standing Board members will be invited to attend HSCB or HSAB meetings and their sub groups when appropriate.
+Those with a large footprint in Harrow or those whose commissions align directly to the priorities identified by the SSP and Safeguarding Boards will be standing members of the relevant Board (see section 9, Appendix 1). - 10.20 Those agencies and services, with safeguarding duties in Harrow that are not standing Board members will be invited to attend HSCB or HSAB meetings and their subgroups when appropriate.
 They will not be required to provide representation at all HSCB or HSAB meetings.

-10.21 Sub Groups
+10.21 Subgroups

-10.22 The number of sub groups of the HSCB and HSAB will be reduced from six to three.
-These groups are the Quality Assurance Sub Group, Learning and Development Sub Group and the Case Review Sub Group.

-- 10.23 These groups will allow the SSP and the HSCB to meet its scrutiny and improvement responsibilities outlined in Working Together 2018 and the HSAB to meet its responsibilities under the Care Act 2014. - 10.24 Both the HSCB and the HSAB will continue to adopt the respective London Safeguarding Boards' policies, procedures, guidance and protocols.
-Any additional guidance required locally will be produced by the appropriate Sub or Thematic Group. - 10.25 Sub groups will have a co-chairing arrangement to promote wider partnership engagement of leadership roles. - 10.26 The Child Death Overview Panel (CDOP) will no longer sit with the HSCB/SSP.
-A new regional CDOP group for North West London is being set up (see 6.2).
-The arrangement will ensure that the SSP and the HSCB are informed of collated findings from the new CDOP group, including those specifically relevant to Harrow.
+- 10.22 The HSP has three subgroups.
+These groups are the Quality Assurance Subgroup, Learning and Development Subgroup and the Case Review Subgroup. - 10.23 These groups will allow the SSP and the HSCB to meet its scrutiny and improvement responsibilities outlined in Working Together 2018 and the HSAB to meet its responsibilities under the Care Act 2014. - 10.24 Both the HSCB and the HSAB will continue to adopt the respective London Safeguarding Boards' policies, procedures, guidance and protocols.
+Any additional guidance required locally will be produced by the appropriate Sub or Thematic Group. - 10.25 Sub groups will have a co-chairing arrangement to promote wider partnership engagement of leadership roles. - 10.26 The Child Death Overview Panel (CDOP) operates as a regional CDOP group for North West London is being set up (see 6.2).
+The arrangement ensures that the SSP and the HSCB are informed of collated findings from the new CDOP group, including those specifically relevant to Harrow.

-10.27 Quality Assurance Sub Group
+10.27 Quality Assurance Subgroup

 - 10.28 A key component of the partnership's function is to scrutinise the effectiveness of how well agencies work together.
-This Sub Group will conduct a series of multiagency audits per year, informed by data intelligence, Board priorities and findings from case reviews. - 10.29 This group will develop and monitor actions plans resulting from multi-agency audits or identified performance risks, and ensure that actions are completed in a timely manner (within six months). - 10.30 It will identify whether practice has changed as a result of completed audits and action plans, through performance data review and re-auditing where necessary.
+This Subgroup will conduct a series of multiagency audits per year, informed by data intelligence, Board priorities and findings from case reviews. - 10.29 This group will develop and monitor actions plans resulting from multi-agency audits or identified performance risks, and ensure that actions are completed in a timely manner (within six months). - 10.30 It will identify whether practice has changed as a result of completed audits and action plans, through performance data review and re-auditing where necessary.

-- 10.31 It will ensure that all relevant safeguarding partners across both children and adult services are included in multi-agency performance data analysis and audits. - 10.32 The group will also receive, analyse and challenge relevar single agency inspection findings, audit reports and performance reviews, and identify any significant issues that need to be monitored or escalated.
+- 10.31 It will ensure that all relevant safeguarding partners across both children and adult services are included in multi-agency performance data analysis and audits. - 10.32 The group will also receive, analyse and challenge relevant single agency inspection findings, audit reports and performance reviews, and identify any significant issues that need to be monitored or escalated.

-10.33 Learning and Development Sub Group
+10.33 Learning and Development Subgroup